globusonline/provision/doc/guide_compute_go.rst

 What's next?
 ============

-In this quickstart guide, you have launched a compute cluster on EC2 using Globus Provision, and staged data in and out with Globus Online.
+In this guide, you have launched a compute cluster on EC2 using Globus Provision, and staged data in and out with Globus Online.
 However, the kind of processing we've done is very simple, and could easily be done without the need for a Condor cluster.
 However, this guide lays the groundwork for you to experiment with other datasets, and with more